tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

+'Contextualized Dimension in the original framework

+Describes an instance of the measure concept in terms of the associated information elements from some controlled vocabulary (fields actedUpon or consulted), and a resource type of SingleRecord or MultiRecord.

-'Describes the criteria for measuring an aspect of data quality related to some data quality need.
+Describes the criteria for measuring an aspect of data quality related to some data quality need.
 May be criteria for determining that data are COMPLETE or NOT_COMPLETE, or may be criteria for asserting a numeric measurement.
 COMPLETE or NOT_COMPLETE measures are fundamental to data quality control, as set of data are filtered to the subset of data have quality for some need if all records are COMPLETE for all pertenent Measures.
 A Measure is the data quality needs concept that paralells a MeasurementMethod at the solutions level, and a MeasurementAssertion at the report level.'

 ********************